twbs/rfs/README.md

 *Default value: `px`*

 **$rfs-factor:** (number)
-This is the more complex part.
+This value determines the strength of font size resizing.
 If the font sizes would all resize to the same value when the screen width would be 0, there wouldn’t be a lot of difference between the font sizes on small screens.
 To prevent this, we brought the `$rfs-factor` to life.
 Let’s take an example from the graph above: The font size `rfs(49)` at a screen of `0px` is `21px` and not `16px` because of this factor.
 This minimum font size is calculated like this:

 Calculate the difference between the font-size (47) and `$rfs-minimum-font-size` (14)